-If you want to squeeze as much as possible out of Copenhagen, without blowing your travel budget, here are some great affordable and free places.
+If you want to squeeze as much as possible out of Copenhagen, without blowing your travel budget, here are some great affordable and free activities.

 Copenhageners are open-minded, relaxed and tolerant people, and the capital city has long been a playground for both gay Danes and tourists.
 Here you can be free, open and most of all yourself.